gearglow/ReptiliaWithATwist/The List.md

 > - Find and read the primer on Illusions and Glamours
 > - Find and read Harry's Combat Style: Stage 1
 > - Find and read the primers on Goblins, House Elves, Public Speaking, Etiquette, Negotiation, and Finance
-> - Bind Dobby as your house elf
+> - Bond with Dobby as your house elf
 > - Take the Knight Bus to Gringotts ASAP and get a full accounting
 > - Establish a training regimen (see Appendix A)